 I would like to categorize the above-mentioned metrics as macro metrics.
 Macro metrics are great; however, they have few short-comings:

 a.
-Performance problems not caught in test environment
+Performance problems not caught in the test environment

 b.
 Doesn’t facilitate in troubleshooting